Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Breast Cancer

 The most common type of breast cancer is ductal carcinoma, which begins in the cells of the ducts.
 Cancer that begins in the lobes or lobules is called lobular carcinoma and is more often found in both breasts than are other types of breast cancer.
 Inflammatory breast cancer is an uncommon type of breast cancer in which the breast is warm, red, and swollen.

-See the PDQ summary on Unusual Cancers of Childhood for information about childhood breast cancer.
+- Unusual Cancers of Childhood (for information about childhood breast cancer)

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for breast cancer include the following:

 - Menstruating at an early age.